 On April 11th, 2018, Helguera launched La Austral, S.A. de C.V at El Museo de Los Sures on the Southside of Williamsburg, Brooklyn.
 The neighborhood, which is a historic cultural hub for Puerto Rican, Dominican, Polish, Italian, and Hasidic Jewish communities, is the perfect fit for this collaborative dispensary of oral narratives.
 Visitors take part in storytelling workshops and can hear stories told by various facilitators who worked with Helguera in bringing this project to fruition.
 All of the facilitators are immigrants to New York City and include artists, activists, educators, poets, and writers.
 The project was inspired by the turmoil surrounding DACA (Deferred Action for Childhood Arrivals) recipients, who are facing increased hostility from Right-Wing partisans.
 The use of storytelling is a practice that spans time and location and brings people together in a communal environment.

-There are many benefits to bringing art-centered embodied learning into the educational sphere.
-One of the essential aspects of Helguera’s multicultural work is the multilingual connections that are established as a result of an exchange of dialogue through interdisciplinary communication and process based partnerships.
-In other words, human relationships, which bring together a multitude of experiences, culture, and educational perspectives.
-The focus on bridging the gap between speakers of different languages in order to open up new and exciting relationships between different cultures, is indicative of the importance of supporting bi-lingual learning in the education system.
+Participatory art’s focus on human relationships brings together a multitude of experiences, backgrounds, and perspectives.
+The multilingual and multicultural connections that are established as a result of interdisciplinary communication and process-based partnerships have significant ramifications across our collective culture.
+Furthermore, bridging the gap between speakers of different languages in order to open up new and exciting relationships between different cultures is indicative of the importance of incorporating bi-lingual learning in the education system.
 Bi-lingual learning is rising across the United States, and has strong benefits for both native English speakers and students whose native language is not English.
 Garcia (2009) cites research by Thomas & Collier (2002) that supports how educators can scaffold an emergent bilingual student’s learning by building upon their strengths via a dual language curriculum.
 In other words, educators can help English language learners become proficient in speaking English by using the students’ strengths and comprehension of their native language to discover commonalities in the way we all communicate.
 The result is that the students are able to think, communicate, and strive using both English and their native language in tandem.
 This also has the same positive effect for English speaking students who are immersed in a bilingual environment where they learn to make bilingual connections throughout the curriculum.
 Incorporating a dual language pedagogical approach has positive effects on everyone from students, schools, parents, and the communities at large.

 La Austral, S.A. de C.V. is on view through May 13th at El Museo de Los Sures, 120 South 1st Street, Brooklyn, NY 11249.